se-sic/coronet/README.md

 #### Needed R packages
-To manage the following packages, we recommand to use `packrat`.
+To manage the following packages, we recommend to use `packrat`.

 - `yaml`: To read YAML configuration files (i.e., Codeface configuration files)
 - `R6`: For proper classes